 Essentially, a constraint limits the generic class from being instantiated with a concrete type that does not fulfill the conditions.

-There are four types of supported constraints:
+There are five types of supported constraints:

 is class— requires the concrete type to be a Class (i.e. disallows records or value types).

 is record— requires the concrete type to be a Record or Value Type (i.e. disallows classes).

 is unmanaged— (.NET only) requires the concrete type to be a simple unmananaged1 type.